Wednesday, 24 December 2025

 Dig they did.
 Hands reached into pockets, coppers started flying into the bucket, followed by silver coins and then notes.

-There was no question of Old or New Testament loyalty here, just a river of raincoats on a mission from God.
+There was no question of Old or New Testament here, just a river of raincoats on a mission from God.

 May your God be with you.